How long do periods last? We know it feels like infinity and beyond, but we’ve got the answers and the advice you’ve been asking for.

-It’s a good idea to get medical advice if you:
+So, it’s a good idea to get medical advice if you:

 - Haven’t had a period for 90 days and you’re not pregnant.

-- Bleed for more than seven days.
+- Bleed for more than your regular period length

 - Have unusually heavy bleeding that soaks through more than one pad or tampon every hour or two.